jahwag/OpenLobby/README.md

 	- Logging:			File and remote logging wrapper for the OSGi logging service.
 	- Distribution:		Collects artifacts from all modules and assembles them.

+Bundles are found inside /modules/.

+## Frontend(GUI)
-This is the backend to OpenLobby.
-OpenLobby frontend(GUI) will be composed of JSR223 scripts.
+The OpenLobby frontend will be composed of JSR223 scripts for flexibility.

 Usage
 -----
 ###Unit tests
-TBA.
+Run the 'surefire:test' goal.

 ###Build
-Run 'mvn package'
+Run the 'package' goal.

 ###Running
-Run 'mvn exec:exec' on the Launcher module.
+Run the 'exec:exec' goal on the Launcher module.

 ###Deployment
-After building find the zip file in modules/Distribution/target.
+After building, zip file will be found in modules/Distribution/target/.